syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 The data grid provides the following callbacks to notify the swiping stages:

 * `onSwipeStart`: Called when the swipe offset changes from its initial value.
 The swipe action can be canceled by return `false`.
-This callback is triggered with `DataGridSwipeStartDetails`.
 * `onSwipeUpdate`: Called while swiping a row is in progress.
 The swipe action can be canceled by return `false`.
-This event is triggered with `DataGridSwipeUpdateDetails`.
 * `onSwipeEnd`: called when the swipe offset value reaches the `SfDataGrid.maxSwipeOffset` indicating that the swipe action is completed.
-This event is triggered with `DataGridSwipeEndDetails`.

 The swipe callbacks provide the following properties in their arguments: